primiano/perfetto-docs/docs/data-sources/cpu-scheduling.md

 Unless using real-time thread priorities, most Linux Kernel scheduler configurations are not strictly work-conserving.
-For instance the scheduler might prefer to wait some time in the hope that the thread running on the current CPU goes to idle, avoiding a cross-cpu migration which migh be more costly both in terms of overhead and power.
+For instance the scheduler might prefer to wait some time in the hope that the thread running on the current CPU goes to idle, avoiding a cross-cpu migration which might be more costly both in terms of overhead and power.

 NOTE: `sched_waking` and `sched_wakeup` provide nearly the same information.
 The